 Are you considering a personal loan?
-If the answer’s yes, then you’re not alone!
-Personal finance remains one of New Zealand’s most popular options if you’re looking to consolidate debt, finance a trip, or pay for much-needed home improvements.
+If so, you're not alone.
+Finance remains one of New Zealand’s most popular options for those looking to consolidate debt, finance a trip, or pay for much-needed home improvements.

 Secured loans are a great way to access higher loan amounts as well as lower interest rates.
-These loans work much like a bond for a rental property: you (the borrower) offers up an asset - such as a boat, car, or home - which is then used as security for the loan.
+These loans work much like a bond for a rental property: the individual offers up an asset - such as a boat, car, or home - which is then used as security for the loan.

 Unlike an unsecured loan, this security increases a prospective lender’s confidence in you as a borrower, as they know they’ll be compensated should you fail to make the agreed payments.
 In turn, they’re more likely to approve your application, for a higher amount, and at a lower rate.

-There’s never been a better time to nab a great rate on loan, though it’ll still require some work.
+There’s never been a better time to nab a great rate on your borrowing, though it’ll still require some work.
 You see, you ability to land a low interest rate is as dependent on the lender as it is your own personal finances and your credit score.

 Before applying, you should improve your credit score, whether by making bill payments on time, keeping credit card balances low, or paying off your debts.
-This might take time, but in return you’ll save hundreds if not thousands in interest.
+This might take time, but in return you’ll save money.

-It’s no surprise that you’ll have to pay back your loan some day, but the amount you pay each month depends on how much you borrow, as well as the length of the loan.
+It’s no surprise that you’ll have to pay back the money you borrow some day, but the amount you pay each month depends on how much you borrow, as well as the length of time you borrow.

 The longer the term, the smaller your monthly repayments will be, but the more you’ll end up paying in interest over the life of the loan.
 On the flipside, a shorter term will see you paying more each month, but less in the long run as you’ll pay less in interest.